Alcohol & Drug Evaluation

 Has it been suggested or are you required to obtain an alcohol and drug use evaluation following one of the situations below?

-IF YOU SAID YES TO ANY OF THE ABOVE ITEMS, OR IF ANY OF THE ABOVE SITUATIONS APPLY TO YOU you might consider meeting with one of the highly trained mental health professionals in CFIR’s Alcohol & Drug Evaluation Service.
-Our mental health professionals can provide you with a comprehensive assessment and then support you in getting the help you need to address your substance use-related concerns or difficulties.
+If you said yes to any of the above items, or if any of the above situations apply to you you might consider meeting with one of the highly trained mental health professionals in the Alcohol & Drug Evaluation Service at CFIR.
+Clinicians in this Service can provide you with a comprehensive assessment and then support you in getting the help you need to address your substance use-related concerns or difficulties.

 You can refer yourself or a loved one to the service.